arthurpham/wsjUnblock/README.md

 #### Get around the paywall for many Wall Street Journal and New York Times content

+### Update in Jan 2017:
+*	**Fact** WSJ has blocked `https://www.google.com` referer randomly on desktop.

+*	**Idea**: I changed the referer to facebook or twitter, both are working great again:).
+The logic is that we can read the full WSJ article if we click through a twitter or facebook link of the article.
+So far they have not blocked these referers.

 ### How It Works as in July 2016: